xlxs4/xlxs4.github.io/notes/esa-design-booster/index.md

 Be afraid of the [bus factor](https://www.wikiwand.com/en/Bus_factor).
 The bus factor is a crude way to assess how important someone is for the project.
-The way you do that is you ask yourselves, "what if this person was to get hit by a bus tomorrow?".
+The way you do that is you ask yourself, "what if this person was to get hit by a bus tomorrow?".
 You *will* come across it.
 Some times there won't be a lot you'll be able to do to mitigate it.
 But also always remember: no one is irreplaceable.